maddran/NewsNet/readme.md

 `git clone https://github.com/maddran/newsnet`

-Move into the newly created 'newsnet' directory:
+Move into the newly created 'newsnet' directory using the command:

 `cd newsnet`

-Install the required modules listed in `requirements.txt`. **Note:** this could take several minutes depending on your network connection:
+Using the following command, install the required Python modules listed in `requirements.txt`. **Note:** this could take several minutes depending on your network connection:

 `pip install -q --upgrade --user -r requirements.txt`

 ### Step 2.
 Define source list and get article URLs

+**Option 1.** Use the predefined source list extracted from the [European Media Monitor](https://emm.newsbrief.eu/NewsBrief/sourceslist/en/list.html).
+This list contains metadata for over 8000 news sources (with a storng skew towards European sources).
+If you choose to go with this options, wherever you see `<sources_file>` within a command use `sources_emm.csv` instead.

+**Option 2.**